 Visitors will also get to discover certain legendary trains that offer unforgettable journeys, learn about the train’s iconic presence on the silver screen and under the Christmas tree, find out about little-known railway occupations, and explore the major railway companies that have allowed us to see Canada from coast to coast.
 The exhibition promises an original excursion into the world of railfans!
 This season, hop aboard Pointe-à-Callière’s A Railroad to Dreams and reconnect with your inner child!

-An exhibition produced by Pointe-à-Callière, Montréal’s Archaeology and History Complex, with the participation of Exporail, The Canadian Railway Museum.
+This exhibition is produced by Pointe-à-Callière, Montréal’s Archaeology and History Complex, with the participation of Exporail, The Canadian Railway Museum, and is presented by Canadian Pacific.
+The Museum thanks its partners for their support: Expériences Lockzone, InterContinental Montréal, La Presse and Encadrex.

 Virtual guided tours of the exhibition